mariam-elelidy/Mathematical-Reliability-for-ML-Predictions/README.md

 # Mathematical Reliability for ML Predictions
 > *Most ML pipelines answer "how accurate is this model?"
-This project answers a harder question: "how often can you trust a specific output?"*
+This artifact answers a harder question: "how often can you trust a specific output?"*

 ---